woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 There are a number of helper scripts exposed via our package.json (below list is not exhaustive, you can view the package.json file directly to see all):

 - `pnpm -- turbo run lint --filter=@woocommerce/admin-library`: Run eslint over the JavaScript files
+- `pnpm -- turbo run lint:js --filter=@woocommerce/admin-library`: Run eslint and automatically fix problems over the JavaScript files
 - `pnpm -- turbo run test --filter=@woocommerce/admin-library`: Run the JS test suite
+- `pnpm test:watch --filter=@woocommerce/admin-library`: Watch the JS test suite
 - `pnpm ts:check --filter=@woocommerce/admin-library`: Run a type check over the TypeScript files
-- `pnpm test:watch --filter=@woocommerce/admin-library`: Watch the JS test suite

 ### Add Changelog